younes1616/wilaya-api/README.md

 ## Resources

-The are the following recourse used to collect end combine the Data.
+There are the following recources used to collect and combine the Data.

 * Official Goverment websites:
   * <http://www.interieur.gov.dz/index.php/fr/component/annuaire>